kthblmfld/food-truck-finder/README.md

 ### Next Steps: Web Application
 If asked to convert this project to a web application, I would replace FoodTruckTerminal with a rest service (like Spring Boot) and a web ui (like React).
-This would enable the user interface and core service to evolve in parallel and support the addition of data repository, mobile/responsive ui, new features, etc.
+This would enable the user interface and core service to evolve in parallel and support the addition of data repository, mobile/responsive ui, new features, etc. Currently the food truck data is only loaded at application startup and this raises the likelihood of stale data.
+The web app would need more intelligence about its currently loaded data set and how truck data is managed at scale (ie cached).

-Additionally, I would add automated tests/build jobs, and establish a continuous delivery process (ie pipelines) to ensure quality and rapid turnaround times.
+Additionally, I would add automated tests/build jobs and establish a continuous delivery process (ie pipelines) to ensure quality and development turnaround time.

 ### Building a new jar